 1. Get minimum 7-8 hours of sleep every night.
 2. Avoid checking email first thing in the morning and right before you go to bed at night.
 3. Don't skip meals - eat regular meals at correct meal times.
 4. Read a little bit every single day.
-5. Eat more home cooked food than junk food.

-6. Stand more than you sit.
+5. Eat more home cooked food than junk food 6.
+Stand more than you sit.
 7. Drink a glass of water first thing in the morning and have at least 8 glasses of water through the day.
 8. Go to the doctor and dentist for regular checkups.
 9. Exercise for 30 minutes at least 5 days a week.
 10. Avoid consuming lots of aerated beverages.

+8.1.1.2 What is Hygiene?

-W hat is Hygiene ----------------------------------- As p help ens per the World Health Organization (WHO), "Hygiene refers to conditions and practices that to to maintain health and prevent the spread of diseases."
-In other words, hygiene means uring that you do whatever is required to keep your surroundings clean, so that you reduce chances of spreading germs and diseases. kitc ove instance, think about the kitchen in your home.
-Good hygiene means ensuring that the hen is always spick and span, the food is put away, dishes are washed and dustbins are not rflowing with garbage.
-Doing all this will reduce the chances of attracting pests like rats or kroaches, and prevent the growth of fungus and other bacteria, which could spread disease.
-Hov w many of these health standards do you follow?
+As per the World Health Organization (WHO), "Hygiene refers to conditions and practices that help to maintain health and prevent the spread of diseases."
+In other words, hygiene means ensuring that you do whatever is required to keep your surroundings clean, so that you reduce the chances of spreading germs and diseases.

+For instance, think about the kitchen in your home.
+Good hygiene means ensuring that the kitchen is always spick and span, the food is put away, dishes are washed and dustbins are not overflowing with garbage.
+Doing all this will reduce the chances of attracting pests like rats or cockroaches, and prevent the growth of fungus and other bacteria, which could spread disease.

+How many of these health standards do you follow?
 Tick the ones that apply to you.

-1. Have a bath or shower every day with soap - and wash your hair with shampoo 2-3 times a week.
-2. Wear a fresh pair of clean undergarments every day.
-3. Brush your teeth in the morning and before going to bed.
-4. Cut your fingernails and toenails regularly.
-5. Wash your hands with soap after going to the toilet.
-6. Use an anti-perspirant deodorant on your underarms if you sweat a lot.
-7. Wash your hands with soap before cooking or eating.
-8. Stay home when you are sick, so other people don't catch what you have.
-9. Wash dirty clothes with laundry soap before wearing them again.
-10. Cover your nose with a tissue/your hand when coughing or sneezing. how healthy and hygienic you are, by giving yourself 1 point for every ticked statement!
-In take a look at what your score means.
-You r Score /20: You need to work a lot harder to stay fit and fine!
-Make it a point to practice good its daily and see how much better you feel!
-4/20: Not bad, but there is scope for improvement!
-Try and add a few more good habits to r daily routine.
-14-2 20/20: Great job!
+- 1. Have a bath or shower every day with soap and wash your hair with shampoo 2-3 times a week. - 2.
+Wear a fresh pair of clean undergarments every day. - 3.
+Brush your teeth in the morning and before going to bed. - 4.
+Cut your fingernails and toenails regularly. - 5.
+Wash your hands with soap after going to the toilet. - 6.
+Use an anti-perspirant deodorant on your underarms if you sweat a lot. - 7.
+Wash your hands with soap before cooking or eating. - 8.
+Stay home when you are sick, so other people don't catch what you have. - 9.
+Wash dirty clothes with laundry soap before wearing them again. - 10.
+Cover your nose with a tissue/your hand when coughing or sneezing.

+See how healthy and hygienic you are, by giving yourself 1 point for every ticked statement!
+Then take a look at what your score means.

+Your Score

+- 0-7/20: You need to work a lot harder to stay fit and fine!
+Make it a point to practice good habits daily and see how much better you feel! - 7-14/20: Not bad, but there is scope for improvement!
+Try and add a few more good habits to your daily routine. - 14-20/20: Great job!
 Keep up the good work!
 Your body and mind thank you!

-Swachh Bharat Abhiyan
+8.1.1.3 Swachh Bharat Abhiyan